Integrating Climate Change into the Massachusetts State Wildlife Action Plan Using an Expert Panel-based Vulnerability Assessment

 Photo attributed to Putneypics.
 Incorporated here under the Creative Commons Attribution 2.0 Generic license.
 No endorsement by licensor implied.

-The Massachusetts Division of Fisheries and Wildlife (MassWildlife) is using the results of a habitat vulnerability assessment to create and implement climate-smart adaptation strategies in management, acquisition, research, and monitoring activities.
-This project used an expert panel to identify and rank the vulnerabilities of 20 key habitat types to projected climate change impacts.
-This process may serve as a model for other state agencies to use in strengthening State Wildlife Action Plans.
+The Massachusetts Division of Fisheries and Wildlife (MassWildlife), with support from the Manomet Center for Conservation Sciences and The Nature Conservancy, used an expert panel to identify and rank the vulnerabilities of 20 key habitat types to projected climate change impacts.
+This process provided an important foundation for climate change efforts in the state, including use in the Massachusetts State Wildlife Action Plan (SWAP), and served as a model for other state agencies in strengthening their SWAPs.

 Background

-The Massachusetts State Wildlife Action Plan (SWAP) provides a roadmap for the conservation of wildlife and habitats in the state; it identifies 22 critical habitat types and 257 priority animals in need of conservation action.
-This plan, unlike most SWAPs, acknowledges that climate change is likely to be a major stressor to wildlife and their habitats; this project aims to make the Massachusetts SWAP and MassWildlife’s activities – management, land acquisition, regulation, research, and monitoring – climate-smart.
+The Massachusetts State Wildlife Action Plan (SWAP) provides a roadmap for the conservation of wildlife and habitats in the state; it identifies 24 critical habitat types and 570 species in need of conservation action.
+This project aimed to make the Massachusetts SWAP and MassWildlife’s activities––management, land acquisition, regulation, research, and monitoring––climate-smart.
 Throughout Massachusetts, climate change is expected to result in increased air and water temperatures, changes in precipitation patterns, more frequent drought events, species range shifts, and increased incidences of disease and invasive species.
 This project was designed to ensure that the strategies outlined in the SWAP are adapted for these expected impacts by:

 - developing tools to evaluate the relative vulnerabilities of habitats, focal areas, and species under climate change;